 Working in a career you love increases your earning potential.
 The more you love what you do, the more effort you tend to put into it.
 The more effort you make, the more you tend to be rewarded financially.

 Wasting your time and effort in a career you hate is a recipe for disaster- even if it pays well.
 It can ruin your health, kill your attitude, and make you not want to work as hard as you otherwise would.
 The result is usually less money over a long period of time, not to mention more health problems, stress, and general unhappiness.

 Developing financial discipline at a young age is key.
 One of the best ways to exercise that discipline at a young age is to start investing your money as early as possible.

 The most powerful thing you can do financially is to let the power of compound interest work for you over a long period of time.
 Every year you wait to invest costs you potentially hundreds of thousands of dollars at retirement.
 But don’t let that be an excuse if you’re getting a late start with investing.
 Investing right now is always better than starting tomorrow.

-The best way to use financial discipline for investing is to have a percentage of your pay automatically deducted from every paycheck.
+The best way to use financial discipline for investing is to have a percentage of your pay automatically deducted from every paycheck and deposited into your 401k, IRA, or favorite investing app.
 When it’s automatic you don’t have to think about it!
 This good financial habit builds your wealth like nothing else!